The Cat Poop Chronicles: Why Flushing Isn’t for Felines

 The Kitty Litter Liabilities:

-Don’t overlook the effect cat litter has on the environment.
-Since a lot of litter is non-biodegradable, it can stay in landfills for a long time.
+Many conventional cat litters are made from clay or silica, which do not break down easily and can remain in landfills for decades.
 They may wind up in our rivers when flushed, increasing pollution.
-It is a puzzle, isn’t it?
+It’s a puzzle, isn’t it?
 In addition to protecting the environment, we aim to be responsible pet owners.
 Therefore, looking for eco-friendly alternatives for cat waste disposal benefits both the environment and your plumbing.

 The Humoristic Hiccup: